bianca9901/zen-zone/README.md

 * Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ---

+## Future improvements
+* As mentioned earlier, I did not write my commit messengers correctly in the beggining of the project.
+However, I will take my time to read about how to write better commit messengers and I will improve them in the future.
+---

 ## Credits